poets-ai/elegy/docs/elegy-module.md

     return loss
 ```

-After that we just use `tree_multimap` to implement Gradient Descent
+After that we just use `tree_util.tree_map` to implement Gradient Descent
 and get our `new_parameters` and then use the `set_parameters` method in our
 `Module` to update its state.